aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-tga/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO to TGA via Java" h2="Export XSLFO file to TGA within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert xslfo file to TGA image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to TGA.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an XSLFO file to a TGA image in Java can be done in two simple steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export XSLFO to JPEG.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG to TGA.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It supports a wide range of features, including the ability to export XSLFO to JPEG.
+It also provides a comprehensive set of features for manipulating PDF documents, such as adding text, images, and annotations, as well as merging, splitting, and extracting pages.

+Aspose.Imaging for Java is an advanced image processing API that enables developers to manipulate images in a variety of formats, including TGA.
+It provides a comprehensive set of features for manipulating images, such as resizing, cropping, rotating, and flipping.
+It also supports a wide range of image formats, including JPEG, PNG, BMP, and TIFF.
+With this API, you can easily render a JPEG to TGA.

+By combining the features of Aspose.PDF for Java and Aspose.Imaging for Java, you can easily convert an XSLFO file to a TGA image in Java.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for manipulating documents, images, and other file formats.
+With this package, you can easily create, edit, convert, and print documents and images from within your Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}